 What documents are shared?

-This video explains which health documents are shared on the Brussels Health Network.
+This video (in fench) explains which health documents are shared on the Brussels Health Network.

 On the Brussels Health Network, you will find documents published by